coderefinery/coderefinery.org/content/blog/2022-10-24-parallel-chat.md

 authors = "Richard Darst"
 +++

-One of the most common complains when moving online was the amount of interaction and feedback possible.
+One of the most common complaints when moving online was the amount of interaction and feedback possible.
 How often have you heard "please turn on your cameras so I can see how it's going" - only to have no one do that.
 You might be surprised to learn that CodeRefinery's